jessepav/lacygoill-wiki-backup/terminal/colors.md

 It seems so.

-Run `$ palette` in  a terminal, start Gpick, and hover your  cursor over a given color; you'll always find the same hex color code.
+Run `palette`  in a terminal,  start Gpick, and hover  your cursor over  a given color; you'll always find the same hex color code.
 It seems to indicate that most (all?)  terminals use the same last 216+24 colors in their palette, probably inspired by xterm.